 Watch how to create your first email:

 First, you'll need to set up a Project, which is where you will create your email:

 - Click 'Add New'

-Add a project name, and select a Template as a minimum.
-Each account comes with three built-in Templates - Modern Standard is the one most people use.
+Add a project name, and select an Email Design System as a minimum.
+Each account comes with three built-in Email Design Systems - Modern Standard is the one most people use.

 4. Complete the 'Mailing Details'

 Every project must have at least one Mailing in it.

 5. Select whether to create one version or to use an existing version set

 For the purpose of this tutorial, create just one version.